 This one’s a special one that I’ve been waiting a long time to share.

-I first heard of composer Noah Creshevsky through a series of LPs on the Opus One label, an imprint from the mid ’60s up until the late ’90s that specialized in experimental, avant-garde and “new music” works.
+I first heard of composer Noah Creshevsky through a series of LPs on the Opus One label, what is ed an imprint from the mid ’60s up until the late ’90s that specialized in experimental, about it avant-garde and “new music” works.
 Formed by composer Max Schubel, Opus One’s roster was incredbly well-picked, and their LPs were incredibly distinctive, with covers featured crazy day-glo colors (sometimes even with black-light ink!), as well as some supreme abstract graphic design.
 (You can find the audio stream of a terrific 1976 radio interview with Max Schubel here.)

 Late one night, while poking around the dusty LP archives of KXLU 88.9fm, the college radio station in L.A. that I was on for almost ten years, I found a stack of Opus One LPs buried amongst the station’s massive, stodgy collection of baroque and operatic recordings.
 Their distinctive cover design popped out immediately, and I took them all to a listening station, lapping up their peculiar sounds.
 At the time, when I was still not yet of legal drinking age, these records constituted some of the strangest shit I’d ever been exposed to, and the most entertaining and satisfying records of the bunch were all by Noah Creshevsky, a NYC-based composer whose tape collages and electronic bips-’n-bleeps are wholly unique to his style.
 Wikipedia sez: